MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

      - Apps that are assigned in the per-app VPN profile send app traffic to the tunnel.
      - On Android, launching an app won't launch the per-app VPN.
 However, when the VPN has *Always-on VPN* set to *Enable*, the VPN will already be connected and app traffic will use the active VPN.
 If the VPN isn't set to be *Always-on*, the user must manually start the VPN before it can be used.
      - If you're using the Defender for Endpoint app to connect to Tunnel, have web protection enabled, and are using per-app VPN, web protection will only apply to the apps in the per-app VPN list.
 On devices with a work profile, in this scenario we recommend adding all web browsers in the work profile to the per-app VPN list to ensure all work profile web traffic is protected.
-     - To enable a per-app VPN, select **Add** and then browse to custom or public apps you’ve imported to Intune.
+     - To enable a per-app VPN, select **Add** and then browse to the custom or public apps you’ve imported to Intune.

    - **Always-on VPN**:
      - For *Always-on VPN*, select *Enable* to set the VPN client to automatically connect and reconnect to the VPN.
 Always-on VPN connections stay connected.
 If *Per-app VPN* is set to *Enable*, only the traffic from apps you select go through the tunnel.